 Going paperless on the job site will benefit you in reducing labor costs and being more efficient.

-You’ll have the ability to stay on top of all your processes from your office, without stepping foot on the site.
-Your supervisors won’t have time-consuming paperwork to deal with and you’ll have the data as soon as it gets inputted.
+You’ll have the ability to stay on top of processes from your office without stepping foot on the site.
+Your supervisors won’t have time-consuming paperwork to deal with, and you’ll have the data as soon as it gets inputted.

-Your project managers can stay on top of the budget on a daily basis without spending valuable time reviewing spreadsheets.
+Your project managers can stay on top of the budget daily without spending valuable time reviewing spreadsheets.
 You can enter your workflow charts and follow them in real-time.

-The average construction worker makes close to $28 an hour so it makes sense you don’t want to hand out raises left and right.
+The average construction worker makes a mean hourly wage of $19.40, so it makes sense you don’t want to hand out raises left and right.
 You’re likely not a fan of paying overtime either.